Alexander the Great is said to have rejected a colossal project proposed by his architect and technical adviser Dinocrates to engrave Mount Athos.

 The ambitious proposal described in a book by Vitruvius, a Roman architect and engineer during the 1st century BC, was politely rejected by Alexander the Great.

-The Macedonian king saw the plan when Dinocrates, trusting in his projects and his ingenuity, marched from Macedonia to Alexander, to meet him.
+The Macedonian king saw the plan when Dinocrates, trusting in his projects and his ingenuity, marched from Macedonia to a meeting with Alexander.

 Dinocrates vowed to transform Mount Athos into Alexander the Great’s image

-Alexander was pleasantly satisfied before the description of the project, and, at once, he asked himself if near the planned city there were fields that presented it with his wheat harvests.
+Alexander was pleasantly satisfied with the description of the project, and, at once, he asked if, near the planned city, there were fields that supplied it with wheat harvests.

 When Dinocrates told him that the supply was not possible, Alexander replied, according to Vitruvius: